cutdigital/mcut.site/docs/tutorials/helloWorld.md

 *Patches*

-While the focus is generally on the source much, the versatility MCUT also allows us to create cut-outs of the source mesh.
+While the focus is generally on the source much, the versatility MCUT also allows us to create cut-outs of the cut mesh.

 <div class="container">
     <div style="float:left;width:49%">